 Richard Preston Vaughn

 Richard Vaughn talks about his memories of picking up dead enemy soldiers after a battle near where he was stationed.

 Robert Kam Chong Young

 Robert Kam Chong Young speaks about his experiences after participating in the Inchon Landing.
 He comments on his return to Korea after recovering from hepatitis in a Japanese hospital.
-He also talks about being scared when he captured three Chinese prisoners of war (POWs) prior to being injured by Chinese mortar fire.
+He remembers being scared when he captured three Chinese prisoners of war (POWs) prior to being injured by Chinese mortar fire.